Zeioth/vim-typedoc/README.md

 # vim-typedoc
-This plugin automatically create typedoc.json in the project root when you open a .ts file.
+This plugin makes using typedoc on vim easy.
+It automatically create typedoc.json in the project root when you open a .ts file.
 Also, it creates a keybindings for you to regenerate and open the documentation easily.

 ## Dependencies
 ```sh